qgis/QGIS-Documentation/docs/user_manual/style_library/label_settings.rst

 Label modes for line layers include:

-* :guilabel:`Parallel`:draws the label parallel to a generalised line representing the feature, with preference for placement over straighter portions of the line.
+* :guilabel:`Parallel`: draws the label parallel to a generalised line representing the feature, with preference for placement over straighter portions of the line.
 You can define: